-Students on this faculty-led program will engage in site visits to International and local business enterprises, sustainability initiatives, cooperatives, ecotourism initiatives, U.S. and Costa Rican government offices, and historical and cultural sites; and will attend quest lectures by area specialists.
+Students on this faculty-led program will engage in site visits to International and local business enterprises, sustainability initiatives, cooperatives, eco-tourism initiatives, U.S. and Costa Rican government offices, and historical and cultural sites; and will attend guest lectures by area specialists.
 Students will experience language and cultural immersion via daily study of Business Spanish and homestays.
-Rollins College offers two tracks for the Latin-American Business Environments summer program in Costa Rica: Latin-American Business Environments is designed for students interested in business and Latin-America who wish to spend two and a half weeks in Costa Rica studying business and earn four INB credits; the Internship Extension offers INB majors the change to participate in an intensive, full-time five-week internship for four credits after the conclusion of the four-credit INB course.
-Additional Requirements for Admission for Internship Track; minimum 3.0 GPA; one 200-level Spanish course,
+Rollins College offers two tracks for the Latin-American Business Environments is designed for students interested in business and Latin-America who wish to spend two and a half weeks in Costa Rica studying business and earn four INB credits; the Internship Extension offers INB majors the change to participate in an intensive, full-time five-week internship for four credits after the conclusion of the four-credit INB course.
+Additional Requirements for Admission for Internship Track: minimum 3.0 GPA; one 200-level Spanish course.